nathanhleung/aplit-gatsby-project-website/README.md

 * Pulsing light as the site loads
 * Minimum waiting time (2.5sec) to symbolize Gatsby's waiting
 * background animation shows there's always movement

+## Roadmap
+* Make components in React
+* `components/` directory currently has Navbar.js, which isn't used